Multiple Descents in Deep Learning as a Sequence of Order-Chaos Transitions in LSTM Networks: Introduction

 The current understanding of training dynamics in deep learning involves several key concepts.
-The concept of the edge of stability posits that networks perform best when their parameters balance between order and chaos, optimizing learning capacity \citep{Cohen2021, Arora2018}.
-The Neural Tangent Kernel (NTK) framework offers insights into how wide neural networks learn by resembling kernel methods in the infinite-width limit \citep{Jacot2018, Lee2019}.
-Implicit regularization by optimization algorithms leads to better-than-expected generalization \citep{Neyshabur2017, Gunasekar2018}.
-Exploring the loss landscape provides a visual understanding of how different optimization paths lead to minima with varied generalization capabilities \citep{Li2018, Garipov2018}.
-The scale of gradient noise during training correlates with model generalization, with higher noise often linked to better generalization \citep{Smith2018, Keskar2017}.
-Lastly, normalization techniques like batch normalization have shown to stabilize learning and improve generalization \citep{Ioffe2015, Santurkar2018}.
+The concept of the edge of stability posits that networks perform best when their parameters balance between order and chaos, optimizing learning capacity \cite{Cohen2021, Arora2018}.
+The Neural Tangent Kernel (NTK) framework offers insights into how wide neural networks learn by resembling kernel methods in the infinite-width limit \cite{Jacot2018, Lee2019}.
+Implicit regularization by optimization algorithms leads to better-than-expected generalization \cite{Neyshabur2017, Gunasekar2018}.
+Exploring the loss landscape provides a visual understanding of how different optimization paths lead to minima with varied generalization capabilities \cite{Garipov2018}.
+The scale of gradient noise during training correlates with model generalization, with higher noise often linked to better generalization \cite{Smith2018, Keskar2017}.
+Lastly, normalization techniques like batch normalization have shown to stabilize learning and improve generalization \cite{Ioffe2015, Santurkar2018}.

 The double descent phenomenon has emerged as a significant area of study in recent years, particularly in the context of deep learning.
-Initially observed in classical statistics \citep{Belkin2019}, this phenomenon describes a U-shaped curve in model performance where, after an initial decrease, the test error increases with model complexity or training duration before decreasing again.
-This behavior challenges the traditional understanding of the bias-variance trade-off and has been both empirically observed and theoretically analyzed in the context of neural networks \citep{Nakkiran2021, Mei2022}.
-However, while double descent provides insights into how model complexity affects generalization, several open questions remain.
-These include the exact mechanisms behind why increasing model capacity can lead to better performance after an initial decline, the role of dataset size and noise, and how these observations extend to different types of architectures or learning tasks.
+Initially observed in classical statistics \cite{Belkin2019}, this phenomenon describes a U-shaped curve in model performance where, after an initial decrease, the error on the test dataset increases with model complexity or training duration before decreasing again.
+This behavior challenges the traditional understanding of how the trade-off between model complexity and generalization works, which is often described by the bias-variance trade-off and has been both empirically observed and theoretically analyzed in the context of neural networks \cite{Nakkiran2021, Mei2022}.